-Elephant Gin is a beautiful tasting gin, distilled using 14 botanicals giving it floral, fruity and spicy flavours which can be enjoyed both straight and in a cocktail.
-The company contributes 15% of all profits to two African elephant foundations to support the preservation of African wildlife.
+Elephant Gin is a beautiful tasting gin, distilled using 14 botanicals.
+This gives the gin a floral, fruity, and spicy flavour that can be enjoyed both straight and in a cocktail.
+What’s more, the company contributes 15% of all profits to two African elephant foundations to support the preservation of African wildlife.
 Find it on 31Dover for £29.15.

 Social Stories Club put together hampers containing products that support different social causes.

-This vegan hamper contains tea supporting education for girls in tea growing regions, relish made from wonky onions that were rescued from landfill, chocolate supporting farmers in Ghana, and hot chocolate supporting farmers in 14 different countries.
+This vegan hamper contains a variety of products.
+From tea supporting education for girls in tea growing regions to relish made from wonky onions that were rescued from landfill.
+You will also find chocolate supporting farmers in Ghana, and hot chocolate supporting farmers in 14 different countries.
 Also included is a beautiful bar of soap designed by a community of artists living with complex epilepsy and learning disabilities.

-Find the hamper (or browse their selection of other hampers) for £36 and free delivery direct from Social Stories Club.
+Find the hamper (or browse their selection of other hampers) for £36.
+Also enjoy free delivery direct from Social Stories Club.

 Eco Book Gift Ideas

-Now, more than ever, there are tons of books available to inspire you to live a more sustainable life.
-Here are just a few of my favourites to give you some eco-friendly gift inspiration:
+More than ever, there are now tons of books available to inspire you to live a more sustainable life.
+Here are just a few of my favourites to give you some eco-friendly gift inspiration.

 Simply Living Well